platanus/angular-restmod/README.md

 ## Basic usage

-A new model type can be created using the `$restmod.model` method, it is recommended to put each model on a separate factory.
+A new model type can be created using the `$restmod.model` method.
+We recommend you to put each model on a separate factory.
 The first argument for `model` is the resource URL, if not given the resource is considered anonymous, more on this later.

 ```javascript
 angular.module('MyModule').factory('Bike', function($restmod) {